lhotanok/fler-eshop-scraper/README.md

 Apart from seller's info, you'll find the following data for the individual items:

  📿 Product name

 📷 Images

 💶 Price

 📜 Styled description

 🔖 Custom & Fler categories

 🏷 Keywords

 🔵 Attributes

 ## Missing any features?

 Let us know if there're some extra features that would be useful for your projects.
+You can open an issue on GitHub or Apify platform to request new features or bug fixes.
 Some ideas of what could be added:

 - Product search based on categories or queries
 - Top products search